Responsible Travel Week 2020 - Planeta.com

-Please speak with Planeta.com host Ron Mader if you would like to actively participate in this global conversation.
-Volunteers requested for testing our video chats, first privately and then publicly.
+Please message / tweet / speak with Planeta.com’s Ron Mader if you would like to actively participate in this global conversation.
+Volunteers requested for testing our video and audio chats.

 Invitation

+What do we love about travel?
+And that’s using an inclusive we – travelers and locals, the present and the future and past, the geological, biological, and the cultural worlds, the Indigenous and settler cultures.
+Obs there’s no one size fits all answer, but it makes for a heck of a good conversation.

-We invite friends to join our free, week-long conversation, Responsible Travel Week, February 10-16.
+Planeta.com invites friends to join our free, week-long conversation, Responsible Travel Week, February 10-16, 2020.

 90% of the conversation takes place online, documenting, previewing and recapping events around the world.
-10% happens in the natural world – what you do.
+10% happens in the natural world – what you do, how you deftly manage to insert the words ‘responsible travel’ in conversations with friends and family.
+What are their perceptions, expectations, concerns?
+And most importantly, listen.
+Enjoy the soundscapes and soundwalks where you find yourself this week.

 There are cool meetups in southern Nevada and other places to be announced.

-Online we host real-time videos, Periscopes, Twitter chats, and collaborative editing sessions.
+Online Planeta.com hosts real-time videos, chats, and collaborative editing sessions.
 Participants are asked to customize their own experiences.
 Create and announce your own meetups, workshops, soundwalks, and other creative endeavors.
 Fall in love with responsible, magical, and fabulous travel.

 Participation is free and pay what you want.
-What we mostly desire is meaningful interaction, aka engagement – announcements, creations, comments, retweets, upvotes, stars, and questions.
-If you have previously contributed to Planeta or worked with Ron Mader or would like to in the future, please use RT Week to introduce yourself and share interests.
+What we seek is meaningful interaction, aka engagement – announcements, creations, comments, retweets, upvotes, stars, and questions.
+If you have previously contributed to Planeta or worked with Ron Mader, please use the week to update us on your work.

 Bottom line: The important thing here is to get people doing responsible travel as guests and hosts.
 We explore how it applies to local communities with the stories you hear and tell.